Welcoming Williamsburg is Home to Touristy Colonial Williamsburg, the College of William and Mary, Prim, Leafy Neighborhoods and Plenty of Golf

 Cost of Living: Above the National Average

-Williamsburg (population 15,000) is located in southeastern Virginia, and combined with Yorktown and Jamestown, is part of the state's Historic Triangle.
+Williamsburg (population 16,000) is located in southeastern Virginia, and combined with Yorktown and Jamestown, is part of the state's Historic Triangle.
 Originally Middleton Plantation, a 1632 fortified settlement, Williamsburg was named Virginia Colony's capital in 1698 after Jamestown burned down.
-It soon became a center of pre-Revolutionary War activities, and today, the restored, 173-acre Colonial Williamsburg central district, is one of the most popular tourist attractions in the country, drawing nearly 600,000 visitors per year.
+It soon became a center of pre-Revolutionary War activities, and today, the restored, 173-acre Colonial Williamsburg central district, is one of the most popular tourist attractions in the country, drawing 600,000 visitors per year.
 Costumed re-enactors stroll through leafy grounds, 80 original 18th-century structures and dozens of reconstructed buildings vividly bringing Colonial America to life.

 Nearly 25% of residents are age 45 or better.
 The crime rate is well below the national average.
 Locals lean to the left politically, and nearly half of them hold at least a four year college degree.
-The city is racially diverse and has grown by 30% within the last decade or two.
+The city is racially diverse and has grown by 10% within the last decade.
 Residents from families that have been here for generations have a unique Tidewater accent, inherited from early English settlers.

 Williamsburg also has a number of master-planned developments.
 Colonial Heritage is a 55+ community with town homes, carriage homes and single family homes.
-Governor's Land at Two Rivers is a private golf community with exquisite residences from the mid-$400,000s.
-Kings Mill is a resort development on the James River and has homes starting around $100,000.
-The most well known of all of Williamsburg's planned communities is probably Ford's Colony, often noted as the best planned development in the U.S., with three, award-winning 18-hole golf courses and properties priced from the high-$200,000s.
+Governor's Land at Two Rivers is a private golf community with exquisite residences.
+Kings Mill is a resort development on the James River.
+The most well known of all of Williamsburg's planned communities is probably Ford's Colony, often noted as the best planned development in the U.S., with three, award-winning 18-hole golf courses and beautiful homes.

 Other shopping venues include a large selection of outlet stores, another reason tourists come to Williamsburg.
 Even Colonial Williamsburg, which never closes, is a pleasant place for an evening stroll.
 The locals say that Christmas is truly magical with horse drawn carriages and homes tastefully decorated for the season.

 In addition to its cozy charm and rich heritage, retirees are attracted to Williamsburg for its golf.
-Twenty or more public and private golf courses are within a short drive, and Golf Digest has named the area as one of the top fifty golf destinations in the world.
+Twenty or more public and private golf courses are within a short drive, and Golf Digest has named the area as one of the top 50 golf destinations in the world.

 The Williamsburg Winery, the Williamsburg Botanical Garden and Busch Gardens Williamsburg ensure that there is always something to do.
 The Williamsburg Regional Library is a gem, with concerts, a bookmobile, lectures, workshops, book discussions, public computers and even books.
 Camping and hiking in the Blue Ridge Mountains and boating on the James and York Rivers are further fun diversions.

-Williamsburg Area Transit Authority provides public bus service and connects with the more extensive Hampton Roads Transit to provide adequate coverage of the area.
+Williamsburg Area Transit Authority offers public bus service and connects with the more extensive Hampton Roads Transit to provide adequate coverage of the area.
 Para-transit is available, and there is a trolley (but it is geared more for tourists).
 The Newport News/Williamsburg International Airport is 20 miles away.
 Richmond International Airport is 50 miles away.